-Simply put, most of the tidbits I put on this here blawg are born-ed of my trial & error, my woeful miseries, and my tiny logistical victories over the ruthless gremlins of Murphy’s Law.
-That makes it sound like this article is going to be a lot more exciting than it actually will be — you’re all “dayumm this gonna have gremlins an’ shit in it, like some Ghostbusters 3 shii ri here.”
+If you haven’t noticed, most of the tidbits I put on this here blawg are born-ed of my trial & error, my woeful miseries, and my occasional tiny logistical victories over the ruthless gremlins of Murphy’s Law.
+Wait, that makes it sound like this article is going to be a lot more exciting than it actually will be — you’re all “dayumm this gonna have gremlins an’ shit in it, like some Ghostbusters 3 shii ri here.”

 Nope, boring.
 Just filename suggestions for recording footage to an external recorder like a Sound Devices PIX 240i.